dmbarbour/Sirea/README.md

 Round-based batch processing ensures an atomic "snapshot" view of other partitions within and between rounds.
 Snapshot consistency is weaker than "glitch freedom": by observing one resource through lenses of two different partitions, temporary inconsistency is possible.
 But snapshot consistency eliminates "local" glitches, which are the cause of most problems.

 Within each round, updates are processed in two phases.
 First, every link with a pending update is *"touched"* to indicate an update will be coming on that link.
 Then, every update is delivered.
 This is a dynamic solution to the update ordering problem.
-The *update ordering problem* is a performance concern for push-based reactive systems with complex or ad-hoc dependencies.
+The *update ordering problem* is a performance concern for push-based reactive systems with complex or ad-hoc acyclic dependencies.
 For example, assume a system whose dependency graph looks like:

         a--b--c--d--e--k
          \/ \/ \/ \/  /